Selling a house with sitting tenants in the UK

 The disadvantages: your buyer pool is significantly narrower.
 Most residential buyers want to move into their new property.
 Most mortgage lenders will not lend on a property being purchased as a buy-to-let without specific buy-to-let mortgage products, which have different criteria.
 Your likely buyers are other landlords or property investors.

-Selling with vacant possession
+Selling with vacant possession (and what changed in 2026)

 Vacant possession means the tenant has left before completion, and the new owner takes the property empty.